Loose game

 Loose vs CIB value

 Loose copies are great for playing.
 Complete-in-box copies often drive shelf value.
-A serious collection tracker needs to separate them so your collection total reflects what you actually own.
+A serious collection tracker needs to separate them so your collection total reflects what you actually own, not a pretend average state that smooths everything together.

 Usually cartridge, disc, card, or HuCard only.
 Loose games are often easier to find, easier to store, and ideal for players who care most about access to the game.